 Though the gallery established its reputation as leaders in the world of contemporary Latin American art, today the gallery strives to erase the gap between geographically diverse cultures, as the directors believe these boundaries do not exist in the artists’ intentions.

-Mr. Perelman is President of the Miami Art Dealers Association (MADA) and Mr. Guzman is a chairman on the Board of the Wynwood Arts District Association (WADA), reinforcing their involvement in the development of the arts in the city.
+Mr. Perelman former President of the Miami Art Dealers Association (MADA) and Mr. Guzman served as a chairman on the Board of the Wynwood Arts District Association (WADA), have reinforced their involvement in the development of the arts in the city.
 Dot Fiftyone enjoys a strong collector base in, Miami, New York, Houston, Los Angeles and Latin America.

 Dot Fiftyone gallery introduces novel ways to raise the mission of a gallery in the XXI century.
 It is not enough, to simply showcase and promote the artists, but to actively interact with the social platform that fits in a space of this nature.